/

 We have rate limits built into our API in order to protect our endpoints from malicious traffic (see our Rate limits resource for additional information).
 You may run into certain rate limits depending on how frequently you run your E2E tests and which Stytch endpoints you're calling.

-In order to avoid hitting Stytch rate limits, we recommend running your tests using your Stytch Test project keys whenever possible.
-Our Test environment is built to support iteration and testing, and has different rate limits than our Live environment.
+In order to avoid hitting Stytch rate limits, we recommend running your tests using your project keys from a Stytch test environment whenever possible.
+Our Test environments are built to support iteration and testing, and have different rate limits than our Live environment.

 In cases where you do need to run tests using your Live project keys, you may need to create more than one test account that you can use during your testing flows in order to avoid hitting rate limits specific to an individual email address, phone number, or Stytch User.